By Nicole Bartnik: Subscribe to Nicole's RSS feed

 With the Nov.
 6 election quickly approaching, President Barack Obama is gearing up for a hard-fought campaign against Republican challenger Mitt Romney.

-To wind down from the weight of being commander-in-chief, Obama is known to sit back and enjoy what many fellow Americans look to for solace and comfort: sports.
+known to sit back and enjoy what many fellow Americans look to for

 Obama makes no effort to hide his immense interest in watching sports, with basketball being one of his lifelong passions.
 There is Barack-etology, in which the president unveils his NCAA Men's Basketball Tournament picks during "March Madness."
 Then there are his brief appearances on Monday Night Football, pickup games with friends and colleagues, and an occasional coaching role on his daughter Sasha's youth basketball team.